“Love your voice for the rest of your life!”

 Technical Support Provided!

 We understand that navigating the technical aspect of an online learning environment can be challenging for people of any age.
-Our program coordinator Karen Archbold will always be happily available and ready to hold your hand through any technical support that you need.
+Our team will always be happily available and ready to hold your hand through any technical support that you need.
 All you have to do is ask!

-Phoenix classes are led by 2 highly-qualified professional singers and voice teachers.
+Phoenix classes are led by two highly-qualified professional singers and voice teachers.
 Both Phoenix teachers are members of the TVF Pro Certification Program.

 Tracy Van Fleet